 The choice of handlebars defines your riding experience more than any other single component.
-From leisurely cruiser bars to aero racing bars, there’s an incredible range, but they all broadly fall into three categories.
+There’s an incredible range of handlebar types, but they all broadly fall into three categories.

 There’s no clearly right or wrong choice, since it’s a combination of your flexibility, posture, preferred speed and effort, terrain, and style of bike.